“Art is when you hear a knocking from your soul — and you answer.” ~Terri Guillemets

-I saw an ‘inspirational’ saying on Facebook that said, “What you do when you are procrastinating is what you are meant to do with your life” If that is true, then my life is meant to be playing Sims, Diner Dash and Doing the Dishes.
+I saw an ‘inspirational’ saying on Facebook that said, “What you do when you are procrastinating is what you are meant to do with your life” If that is true, then my life is meant to be playing Sims, or binge watching the Shannara Chronicles.
 I refuse to believe this is true.

 It was during the worst 4 years of my life that I finally gave up the need for art to be anything but a means of expressing myself.
-Seems simple enough, but this represented a huge breakthrough for me, and the journey began in earnest….stay tuned.
+Seems simple enough, but this represented a huge breakthrough for me, and the journey began in earnest..